-8. The Role of Officers
+8 The Role of Officers

-- 8.1.
-Officers and members work together to deliver the outcomes that seek to deliver the right development at the right place at the right time, whilst protecting the historic and natural beauty of Wiltshire's landscape.
+- 8.1 Officers and members work together to deliver the outcomes that seek to deliver the right development at the right place at the right time, whilst protecting the historic and natural beauty of Wiltshire's landscape.
 It is therefore essential that there is mutual trust and understanding between officers and members.
 Officers will advise and assist members in their formulation of planning advice and the determination of applications and will provide: - Impartial and professional advice; - Committee reports that include a clear and accurate analysis of the issues in the context of the relevant development plan and other material considerations; the substance of the representations and views of those who have been consulted and a clear recommendation of action.

-Officers will process and determine applications in accordance with the Council's code of Conduct for Officers and the Royal Town Planning Institute's Code of Professional conduct.
+Officers will process and determine applications in accordance with the Council's code of Conduct for Officers and the Royal Town Planning Institute's Code of

+Professional conduct.

-9. Decision Making
+9 Decision Making

-- 9.1.
-Planning decisions are made within the context of a national, regional and local planning framework.
-By law, the Council has to make decisions in accordance with the Development Plan unless material considerations indicate otherwise. - 9.2.
-As a member, you can request that the relevant Planning Committee considers a planning application in your division and not be dealt with under delegated powers (although there are a few exceptions, such as tree applications, set out in the Scheme of Delegation.
-To call-in an application, you need to do this in writing (an electronic proforma will be available for electronic submission) and send it to the relevant Area Team Manager or Case Officer handling the application.
+- 9.1 Planning decisions are made within the context of a national, regional and local planning framework.
+By law, the Council has to make decisions in accordance with the Development Plan unless material considerations indicate otherwise. - 9.2 As a member, you can request that a planning application in your division be considered by the Committee and not dealt with under delegated powers (although there are a few exceptions, such as tree applications, set out in the Scheme of Delegation).
+To call-in an application, you need to do this in writing (an electronic proforma will be available for electronic submission) and send it to the relevant Area team Manager or Case Officer handling the application.
 Requests must be received within 21 days of the circulation of the weekly list.
-The proforma must record planning reasons why the Committee should deal with the application.
-(It would be helpful if Member would contact the Case Officer prior to call-in to discuss the planning issues involved and whether a call-in is necessary.) - 9.3.
-Members should arrive at meeting with an open mind and make a decision only after due consideration of all the information reasonably required to make that decision including any matters reported at the meeting.
+The proforma must record the planning reasons why the Committee should deal with the application.
+(It would be helpful if Member would contact the Case Officer prior to call-in to discuss the planning issues involved and whether a call-in is necessary.) - 9.3 Members should arrive at meeting with an open mind and make a decision only after due consideration of all the information reasonably required to make that decision including any matters reported at the meeting.
 If you feel that there is insufficient information before you, you should request that further information.
-If necessary, defer or, if the grounds are adequate, refuse the proposal. - 9.4.
-Site Visits (content to be determined following decision of the Implementation Executive on 7 April 2009) - 9.5.
-Public Speaking at Meetings The Council has an established procedure in respect of public participation at planning meetings.
-This should be complied with.
-In particular, it is not permissible during meetings for members of the public to communicate with councillors debating the proposal either orally or in writing, as this may give the appearance of bias.
+If necessary, defer or, if the grounds are adequate, refuse the proposal. - 9.4 Site Visits Members will be expected to be familiar with the site and the issues surrounding the decision when they arrive at a committee meeting.
+It is acceptable to visit the site and, if necessary, surrounding properties that may be affected by the proposal, as an individual councillor before the meeting, although Members should not enter onto a site without the consent of the owner.
+On no account should Members express a view on the merits of the application to anyone, including the applicant, owner or any third party.